Sunday Sessions & KEYNOTE

 Working within the psychomotor, cognitive, and affective domains, students will participate in activities that teach them how to collaborate, build trust, problem solve, and communicate effectively.
 The skills developed will help prepare students to face the challenges of adolescence.
 Additionally, a stronger sense of school community will strengthen our school discipline model, Restorative Justice/Youth Court.
 Students will complete self-assessments regularly to demonstrate growth in self-esteem and empathy.

-2MSK: March Madness Bracket as an Engaging Tool for Gifted Learners (SC, CCC, SS, EN) – Gary Hite, Teacher – Sandy Rum MS
+2MSK: March Madness Bracket as an Engaging Tool for Gifted Learners (SC, CCC, SS, EN) – Gary Hite, Teacher – Sandy Run MS - ROOM 108

 The Elimination Bracket is most associated with the March Madness Basketball Tournament.
 The bracket is a powerful tool that you can use to engage students.
 It can be used to introduce unlimited ideas for students and a way to determine, “The Most Influential”, “The Best” “The Worst,” “The Most Overrated” for topics in the curriculum.